Incredible Snorkeling & Diving Balicasag Island, Bohol, the Philippines 2023

 - I highly recommend buying or renting a GoPro, or other underwater camera.
-Check my YouTube, I need say no more.
+Check my YouTube, I need to say no more.

 - Do not put on sunscreen as it impacts the Whale Shark’s feeding ability.

-- It is mandatory to wear life-jackets until you reach the Whale Sharks
+- It is mandatory to wear life jackets until you reach the Whale Sharks

 If you are interested in Whale Shark watching, it is important to book a tour with a reputable operator that follows best practices for interacting with the sharks.
-This includes respecting the sharks’ space and avoiding any behaviours that could harm or stress them.
+This includes respecting the sharks’ space and avoiding any behaviors that could harm or stress them.
 It is also important to follow all safety guidelines and listen to the instructions of the tour guides.

 We’ll give you some links from our BFFs at Klook Philippines so you can book and get discounts.

-During the tour, you will have the opportunity to swim alongside the whale sharks and observe their behaviour, which I’ll describe as cheeky.
+During the tour, you will have the opportunity to swim alongside the whale sharks and observe their behavior, which I’ll describe as cheeky.
 You’ll have a guide in the water with you to make sure all is OK and safe for both you and the Whale Sharks.
-It is an unforgettable experience to be in the water with these gentle giants, and it is a great opportunity to learn more about their habitat and conservation efforts that the Philippines is instilling.
+It is an unforgettable experience to be in the water with these gentle giants, and it is a great opportunity to learn more about their habitat and the conservation efforts that the Philippines is instilling.